 A provision has been recognised to reflect unsettled workers compensation claims.
-The workers compensation provision is based on an actuarial assessment of the outstanding liability as at 30 June 2022 provided by a consulting actuary engaged through the Office of the Commissioner for Public Sector Employment (a division of the Department Treasury and Finance).
+The workers compensation provision is based on an actuarial assessment of the outstanding liability as at 30 June 2023 provided by a consulting actuary engaged through the Office of the Commissioner for Public Sector Employment (a division of the Department Treasury and Finance).
 The provision is for the estimated cost of ongoing payments to employees as required under current legislation.

 A provision has been recognised for the income tax equivalents.
 In accordance with Treasurer's Instruction 22 Tax Equivalent Payments, Renewal SA is required to pay to the SA Government an income tax equivalent.
 The income tax equivalent liability is based on the State Taxation Equivalent Regime, which applies the accounting profit method.
-This requires that the corporate income tax rate (Currently 30%) be applied to the net profit.
+This requires that the corporate income tax rate (currently 30%) be applied to the net profit.
 The provision for income tax equivalent relates to the income tax expense outstanding for the current period.

-Note 29 Other Liabilities THE RESERVE OF THE PARTY OF THE
+Note 29 Other Liabilities

-and the second s 2022 2021
+2023 2022

 \$'000 \$'000

 Current

-Funds held in trust 746 744
+Funds held in trust 746 746

-Security deposits 152

-Total Current Other Liabilities 746 896
+Total Current Other Liabilities 746 746

-Total Other Liabilities 746 896
+Total Other Liabilities 746 746